dee-kap/deekap/content/now.md

 This arrangement appeals to me as it facilitates an overview of my activities and engagements during specific time frames.

+### 2024 March 22

+- I started an interesting personal project today.
+The project is to create a digital catalogue of my books which should be approximately one thousand.

 ### 2024 March 20

 - Been working a lot on my coding chops by solving problems on Coderwars